sofascore/purgatory/docs/README.md

 ### Inheritance and Subscriptions

-When using inheritance mapping, the bundle automatically creates purge subscriptions for all child entities as well.
+When using inheritance mapping, any subscription to a parent entity automatically applies to all child entities as well.
-This means that purging rules applied to a parent class will also be inherited by its child classes:

 ```php
 use Doctrine\ORM\Mapping as ORM;